-Washington State provides victims of domestic violence, sexual assault, or stalking, the opportunity to take time off from work.
+Washington State provides victims of domestic violence, sexual assault, stalking, or hate crimes the opportunity to take time off from work.
 This leave is available to all employees and qualifying family members.

 Victims and their family members can use domestic violence leave for: